-Xabi Alonso gave the titleholders the lead in the opening 45 minutes, before putting the match to bed after the break with his second goal of the game to make it 2-0.
+Xabi Alonso gave the titleholders the lead in the opening 45 minutes, before putting the match to bed after the break with his second goal of the game from the penalty spot to make it 2-0.

-"We have seen for some time that Spain play the most beautiful football and win trophies, so it was a tough match for us.
-Spain have the skill to keep possession and make their opponent chase the ball, and this is very energy consuming," Koscielny stated to Uefa.com.
+"We have seen for some time that Spain play the most beautiful football and win trophies, so it was a tough match for us," Koscielny stated to Uefa.com.

 "We could have scored if we had been more accurate in terms of technique, but we are, nonetheless, leaving with our heads held high.